luzhixing12345/graphix/README.md

 first calculate the centriod of the polyhedron

-then use the rotating martix transformation
+then use the rotating matrix transformation

 - 2D